 These days, cars share Missouri’s roads with many other vehicles.
 Motorcycles, mopeds, and bicycles are a common site along our roadways.
 Unfortunately, these vehicles provide less protection, and cyclists who are hit by cars can be seriously injured or killed.
 In 2014, 720 cyclists were killed by traffic accidents, and many more were injured.
 For drivers, there are a few simple practices that can help keep everyone safe on the road.
+Our Kansas City bicycle accident lawyer explains what you need to know.

 Respect Bike Lanes